jwasowicz/todo-angular/README.md

 The main goal of this project was to practice working with Tailwind and Angular by implementing a fully functional, clean and responsive TODO app based on a Frontend Mentor challenge.

+## Note

+Design as recommended has been adapted for screens with a maximum of 1440px

 ## Installation

 1. **Clone the repository:**